 If you've seen the DISPLAY variable, it'll look something like this for most

 is the screen.
-Each X server has ONE display, but can have multiple screens.
+Each X server has ONE display, but can have multiple screen's.

 Do not confuse a screen with a monitor, though.
 In a xinerama-hinted

-environment (the most common multihead setup), the X server presents just one
+enviroment (the most common multihead setup), the X server presents just one

 screen to the programs, but gives us hints about where the head/monitor